MicrosoftDocs/power-automate-docs/articles/minit/filters-export-import.md

 # Export and import filters

-Minit offers an option to export existing filters in the view and re-use them in another view or process.
+Minit offers an option to export existing set of filters in the view and re-use them in another view or process.
 To export or import filters, select (**...**) menu at the top.

 :::image type="content" alt-text="Screenshot of the export filters option." source="media/import-export-filter.png":::